 3. Write a letter to the professor or staff person.

 If you have talked to the professor and staff person and the perceived sexual discrimination continues, write a letter to him/her documenting the incidents and explaining why they are offensive.
 State that you have not obtained results from previous discussion(s) and note the date(s) of the discussion(s).
 Send a copy to the head of the department or unit and to one of the above-listed people.
 If you fail to receive a satisfactory answer from the staff members and/or department or unit head, request a meeting to discuss the issue.

 4. File an informal or formal grievance or complaint.

-This step should not be undertaken without discussion with a staff member who understands established grievance procedures at SUNY Fredonia.
-Once again, consult with one of the people on the above list.
+This step should not be undertaken without discussion with a staff member who understands established grievance procedures at Fredonia.
+Once again, consult with one of the offices on the above list.
 Detailed information, including the complaint form is available on the Dispute Resolution page.